 Our interest is sincere.
 The findings so far on RID™ have been very positive but, given the number of species and varying conditions, we have to be realistic and accept that RID™ may not work in all conditions and for all species.
 It would, perhaps, be fair to state that the only 100% protection from the tsetse fly would be to go on safari in a bee keeper's suit.
 Along with burning dung and using smoke pots in the Land Rover while on safari (neither of which provide 100% protection), this is simply not practical.
 As a result, our research into RID™ vs the tsetse fly continues.
 Please ensure that you do not pack dark blue or black clothing as these colours are thought to attract the flies and their bites are painful.
 The Rufiji™ clothing range is all the ideal colour and RID™ is the only repellent proven to work against these flies which carry sleeping sickness and have a painful bite.
 We have yet to test Bushman Repellent for its effectiveness against tsetse flies.
 Once we do, we will publish our findings for your information.

-RID is no longer available in the UK and EU, but we do now sell the best selling independent Australian repellent, called Bushman, which is available for our UK and EU clients to use on safari.
+RID is no longer available in the UK and EU, but we do now sell the best selling independent Australian repellent, called Bushman, which is available for our UK clients to use on safari.